VIRGINIA TRAVEL GUIDE

 WELCOME TO VIRGINIA!

-Virginia – home to Jamestown, the first English settlement in the U.S.; the largest Naval base in the U.S.; the birthplace of 8 U.S. presidents; Patrick Henry’s famous “Give me Liberty or Give me Death” speech; the Pentagon (the largest office building in the world); and tobacco and peanuts.
+Virginia is home to Jamestown, the first English settlement in the U.S., Colonial Williamsburg, the largest Naval base in the U.S., the birthplace of 8 U.S. presidents, Patrick Henry’s famous “Give me Liberty or Give me Death” speech, the Pentagon (the largest office building in the world), tobacco, and peanuts.

 In addition to U.S. holidays, Virginia may observe additional state or local holidays.
 It may be a good idea to check what state or local holidays they celebrate to see if there are any public service, school, or other closures as this may impact your tourist itinerary, ability to obtain travel or other services, or it could mean more tourists and/or higher prices in your Virginia destination!
 Take a few moments to see if there are any holidays specific to Virginia to better help you plan your trip.